seedhartha/kotorblender/README.md

 3. For each lightmapped object:
     1. Select lightmap UV Map in Object Data Properties
     2. Select lightmap texture node in material node tree
-    3. Remove a link between Multiply and Material Output nodes
+    3. Remove a link between Multiply node and Base Color slot of Principled BSDF node
 4. In Render Properties
     1. Set Render Engine to Cycles
     2. Set Device to GPU Compute, if available
-    3. Set Margin to a lower number, e.g. 1
+    3. Set Margin to a lower number, e.g. 2
     4. Press the Bake button

 Fine-tuning: